Aulteran/Course-ICS4U-Notes/CCA/script/README.md

 ## Upgrades available
 - Can buy new plant (up to 6 plants)
-- Can increase plant strength (up to Lvl3)
+- Can increase plant strength (up to Lvl3)(cannot buy until all plants unlocked)
 - Can increase pea(bullt) strength (up to Lvl3)
 - Can increase pea(bullet) speed (up to Lvl3)
 ### Prices